 MyPlate is the current United States Department of Agriculture (USDA) new dietary guidelines.
-The vivid new icon, Myplate, is much simpler than the food pyramid and the new guidelines have some useful pints.
-They recommend soy, beans and seafood as the protein sources, encourage buyers to read product labels.
+The vivid new icon, MyPlate, is much simpler than the food pyramid and the new guidelines have some useful points.
+They recommend soy, beans, and seafood as protein sources, and encourage buyers to read product labels.
 It is definitely a step up however, there are still some shortcomings.

 Guidelines for USDA MyPlate